Booragoon Lake

 Booragoon Lake is a small freshwater lake in suburban Perth, Western Australia.

 The freshwater lake is situated in the suburb of Booragoon and is bounded by Leach Highway, Lang Street and Aldridge Road.
 It makes up part of the eastern wetland of the Beeliar Regional Park along with Blue Gum Lake and North Lake.
 The reserve that the lake is part of has a total area of 23161 m2.
+The wetland is part of the East Beeliar chain of wetlands.